Home | Celtic | |Anglo-Saxon | Norman | Plantagenet | Lancaster | York | Tudor | Stuart | Library | Links

 The Collection

-As I stated earlier the collection has taken me now a little over forty years to assemble and now total over nearly 1,300 coins.
+As I stated earlier the collection has taken me now a little over forty years to assemble and now total over 1,500 coins.
 There are some very strong areas and some very weak areas.
 Just as there are also some coins I am very proud of, there are some I would rather not admit to.
 Over the years, I have focused on a few periods, although you will find coins from other periods as well.
 Those areas of concentration have been Anglo Saxon, Henry VI and to lesser extent Edward I. The collection has been assembled on a very tight budget so you are not going to see many spectacular coins here.
 What you will see are coins that have what I like to call character.
 They are a bit harder to attribute but that makes them more fun.
 As you can see below the collection is arranged by historical period.
 There will be a brief introduction on some of the links below.
 Again please remember that each of the coins is not shown proprotionally or to scale.
 Please be aware that the photographs were done by a pure amateur and are not of the highest quality.
 If you have any questions about the coins or think that I have miss-attributed one please contact me.

 PLEASE NOTE!!!